-Google Wallet is by far the best choice if you'd like a place to store and use your debit and credit cards.
+Google Pay is by far the best choice if you'd like a place to store and use your debit and credit cards.
 Spending money is easy online, and you can also put all of your cards on your phone for spending at physical locations.

 - It only takes a moment to send out or receive payments.